-- The cryptographic module provides two distinct operator roles: User role and Cryptographic Officer role. - The cryptographic module provides role-based authentication relying upon username and passwords. - The Administrator, Limited Administrator, and User passwords must be at least eight characters long each, and the password character set is ASCII characters 32-127, which is 96 ASCII characters.
-This makes the probability 1 in 96^8, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt.
+- The cryptographic module provides two distinct operator roles: User role and Cryptographic Officer role. - The cryptographic module provides authentication relying upon username/passwords or an RSA 2048-bit digital signature verification. - The CO and User passwords must be at least eight characters long each, and the password character set is ASCII characters 32-127, which is 96 ASCII characters.
+This makes the probability 1 in 96^8, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt (This is also valid for RADIUS shared secret keys).
 After three successive unsuccessful password verification tries, the cryptographic module pauses for one second before additional password entry attempts can be reinitiated.
-This makes the probability approximately 180/96^8, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period. - The following cryptographic algorithm self-tests are performed by the cryptographic module at power-up: - Software integrity test (using 16-bit CRC EDC) - Triple-DES-CBC Known Answer Test - AES-CBC Known Answer Test - SHA-1 Known Answer Test - HMAC-SHA-1 Known Answer Test - DSA Signature Verification Pairwise Consistency Test - RSA Signing and Verification Pairwise Consistency Test - RNG KAT - DH Pairwise Consistency Test
+This makes the probability approximately 180/96^8, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period. - For User authentication based on RSA digital signature verification, the probability that a random attempt will succeed or a false acceptance will occur is 1/2^112, which is less than 1 in 1,000,000.
+Due to processing and network limitations, the module can verify at most 300 signatures in a one minute period.
+Thus, the probability that a random attempt will succeed or a false acceptance will occur in a one minute period is 300/2^112, which is less than 1 in 100,000. - The following cryptographic algorithm self-tests are performed by the cryptographic module at power-up: - Firmware integrity test (using 16-bit CRC EDC) - Triple-DES-CBC Encrypt and Decrypt Known Answer Tests - AES-CBC Encrypt and Decrypt Known Answer Tests - SHA-1, -256, -384, -512 Known Answer Tests - HMAC-SHA-1, -256 Known Answer Tests - DSA Signature Verification Pairwise Consistency Test - RSA Sign and Verify Known Answer Tests - DH Pairwise Consistency Test - DRBG KAT - FIPS 186-2 RNG KAT